 - Able to work long hours on computers

 - Ability to work well in a fast-paced, deadline-driven environment

-- Customer service-oriented outlook and ability to work well with a wide variety of people
+- Client-oriented outlook and ability to work well with a wide variety of people

 - Ability to give and receive feedback

 - Basic understanding of computers and comfortable using mobile devices